belgattitude/httpx/packages/lru/README.md

 ## Helpers

-As an alternative to using the constructors directly, the package provides helpers to ensure only one instance of LruCache or TimeLruCache is created for a given name.
+As an alternative to using the constructors directly, the package provides helpers to ensure only one instance of `LruCache` or `TimeLruCache` is created for a given name.
 This is particularly useful for hybrid application such as NextJs that might loose their references due to their specific module loading strategy.
+Under the hood instances are preserved on `globalThis`.

 ### getOrCreateLruCache